Home and Away

 By sending out art materials, creative activity worksheets and providing mentoring through phone; we can support artists with learning disabilities and those who face disabling barriers to staying creative through this unstable time.

-Each worksheet will help artists explore their creative expression by encouraging the use of different artistic modalities and inspiring a subject matter that can be interpreted in any way that best suits the artist.
+Each worksheet helps artists explore their creative expression by encouraging the use of different artistic modalities and inspiring a subject matter that can be interpreted in any way that best suits the artist.

 AIM are offering these free creative activity worksheets to other individuals.
 If you or your organisation would like to receive them, please get in contact.